 Personally, I like to use the Trail Forks app which is primarily a mountain biking app.
 Most of the trails in the nature park are designated for shared use (biking and hiking) and Trail Forks is the best resource for piecing together different trails to come up with a loop to bike or hike.
 Some of the trails are described on the All Trails app, but it isn't as detailed.

-One of the many viewpoints in the Kimberley Nature Park |
+Bear Hill Lookout in the Kimberley Nature Park |

-This is what you'll see on Sunflower Hill at the end of May! |
+This is what you'll see on Sunflower Hill in May! |

 To access the viewpoint, turn off the Jimmy Russell Trail when you reach the SW Passage junction.
 From there it's a short climb to reach the beautiful viewpoint with a bench.
 It's my favourite spot in the nature park.